Power Steering and Power Steering Fluid

-Over time, fluid breaks down due to heat and contamination which can case the rubber and nylon o-rings, seals and hoses to break down and possibly break.
+Over time, the fluid breaks down due to heat, wear and contamination which can cause the rubber, nylon o-rings, seals and hoses to deteriorate and possibly begin to break.

 How to tell if there is a problem with your steering system:

-- Listen – For any noise while turning- groaning
+- Listen – For any noise while turning – sounds like groaning

-- Feel how the steering wheel responds while driving is feels spongy shimmies or jumpy your pump could be failing
+- Feel how the steering wheel responds while driving.
+If it feels spongy, shimmies or feels jumpy your power steering pump could be failing.

-If you notice any of these problems please call us to make an appointment to make sure you and your family are safe in your car or truck.
+If you notice any of these problems, please call Pride Auto Care to make an appointment to make sure you and your family are safe in your car or truck.

 The Serpentine Belt is also an important part of the Power Steering System and your vehicle’s preventive maintenance program.
 Check out your owner’s manual or our section on Preventive Maintenance for more tips on taking proactive car of your vehicle.